Trekking in the Colombian Andes

 Meals: BreakfastDay 5: Santa Rosa de Cabal - Los Nevados National Park, Conejeras Glacier

-Located in the heart of the picturesque coffee region, the Los Nevados National Park is a volcanic area enclosed by 3 majestic snow-capped summits: The Ruiz (5,321m), Santa Isabel (4,965m) and Tolima (5,220m) mountains.
-In addition, the park is home to the rare Andean ecosystems, Paramillos, of El Cisne (4,636m), Santa Rosa (4,600m) and Quindío (4,750m).
+Located in the heart of the picturesque coffee region, the Los Nevados National Park is a volcanic area enclosed by 3 majestic snow-capped summits: The Ruiz (5,321m), Santa Isabel (4,965m), and Tolima (5,220m) mountains.
+In addition, the park is home to the rare Andean ecosystems, Paramillos, of El Cisne (4,636m), Santa Rosa (4,600m), and Quindío (4,750m).
 Without a shadow of a doubt, the main draw of this stunning location is the sheer variety of environments - you will find wetlands, upper Andean forest, cloud forest, páramos, and tropical glaciers.
 The multiple rivers that flow down the mountains make the departments of Caldas, Risaralda, Quindío, and Tolima strongholds of agricultural life and provide a permanent water supply for the towns and cities of the area.

 You'll have one last 30-minute car ride to the starting point of the trek, at an altitude of 4,100m.
 From here, you will walk 3.7km to the beautiful Conejeras Glacier (4,700m).
-You will have time to rest, enjoy the surrounding, and take pictures before beginning the descent to where the vehicle will be waiting to take you back to the farm where you will have lunch.
+You will have time to rest, enjoy the surroundings, and take pictures before beginning the descent to where the vehicle will be waiting to take you back to the farm where you will have lunch.
 The rest of the day can be spent chatting with the local farmers and resting up for tomorrow.

 Overnight: Los Nevados Park